edespino/cloudberry-site/docs/sql-stmts/create-operator-class.md

 ## Compatibility

-`CREATE OPERATOR CLASS` is a Cloudberry Database extension.
+`CREATE OPERATOR CLASS` is a Apache Cloudberry extension.
 There is no `CREATE OPERATOR CLASS` statement in the SQL standard.

 ## See also